 Summer On-Line USA Vacant Land Auction

-Participate in Land Ho’s “Hot Summer Land Liquidation” auction which ends on Wednesday, July 22nd.
-Fifty properties across this great nation are featured in this event.
+Participate in Land Ho’s “Hot Summer Land Liquidation” auction which ends TODAY at NOON EST. Fifty properties across this great nation are featured in this event.
 Options include 160-acre parcels in Texas near oil and gas activity, breathtaking large parcels in Nevada, gorgeous Utah, Florida and California lots, scenic Washington properties near water and building lots in a newly-acquired East Texas resort community, and in Arkansas and Wisconsin.
 The auction also features magnificent sites in booming New Mexico, in close proximity to the new Facebook Data Facility, Manufacturing Hub and Rail Park.
 Bidding is easy and only a valid credit card is required to participate.

 About Land Ho, Inc.: